pmkumar1308/pmkumar1308.github.io/about/index.md

 comments: false
 ---

-A versatile and analytical Master’s student in Computational Neuroscience with over 2 years of research experience gained through working at different research labs across the world.
-Possess a Bachelor’s in Mechanical Engineering with demonstrated skills in control, sensor interfacing and machine learning techniques.
+A versatile and analytical software engineer with a Master’s degree in Computational Neuroscience over 2 years of research experience gained through working at different research labs and companies across the world.
+Possess a Bachelor’s in Mechanical Engineering with demonstrated skills in robotics control, sensor interfacing and machine learning techniques.
 Passionate about working at the intersection of Neuroscience, AI and Robotics.

 ## Interests